 A lush and vigorous grove of Phyllostachys aurea.

 Phyllostachys bissetii: Another very common species, Bissetii is particularly popular as a hedge or privacy screen, and will tolerate all kinds of conditions.
-In ideal circumstances, it can reach 40 feet tall, but 20 to 30 feet is more likely.
+It can reach 40 feet tall in ideal circumstances, but 20 to 30 feet is more likely.
 Attractive, upright culms get up to 2 inches thick, and the plant will survive temperatures as low as -10º F.

-Phyllostachys flexuosa: An uncommon but interesting variety, sometimes call Zig-zag bamboo of Drooping Timber bamboo.
+Phyllostachys flexuosa: An uncommon but interesting variety, sometimes called Zig-zag bamboo or Drooping Timber bamboo.
 Slender canes grow 20-30 feet tall.
 Once they reach full height, the tops tend to arch over, hence the name.
 The culms are all surprisingly flexible.
 Also, some of them will grow with a zigzag pattern, but not as pronounced as with Spectabilis.
 Cold hardy to -10º F.

 Phyllostachys heteroclada f. solida: This subspecies of “Water Bamboo” is commonly known as “solid bamboo”.
 It’s one of the few varieties that actually has a solid stem, rather than being hollow inside.
 It’s also a bit more cold-resistant than ordinary water bamboo, hardy down to -10º F.